 We live in a world of fake, fast, and junk foods, which are easy, convenient, and cheap.
 But now we’re paying a price for consuming such foodstuffs— and so are our kids.
-One in three children born in the year 2000 is expected to be obese by the time he reaches the age of 18.

 How Did We Get Here?